A7madSab/Faydety-Task/README.md

-# Gebhaly
+# Faydety

-This project is a small task from gebhaly, Shopping Cart
+This project is a small task from faydety, Styling.

 ## Technology